sourceduty/Accent_Simulator/README.md

 > Alex: "*Aight, I’m gonna step out, grab a hot dog from the cart, take a walk around the block, and then I’m headin' back to my ma’s to crash.*"

+> "*British people are annoying but I could do a British accent as well.*"

 #
 ### Related Links